alexcurwood/PlaylistManager/README.md

-# Spotify Project
+## Spotify Project

-## This web application seeks to solve the following problem: the Spotify Application does not allow for functionality requested by users.
+### This web application seeks to solve the following problem: the Spotify Application does not allow for functionality requested by users.

-## Thus far, the application features a playlist manager tool which, after authorisation, allows users to filter one of their playlists by any number genres, and create a subplaylist using the filtered songs.
+### Thus far, the application features a playlist manager tool which, after authorisation, allows users to filter one of their playlists by any number of genres, and create a subplaylist using the filtered songs.

-## The application has been created using Next.js, utilising the Spotify API for functionality, and TailwindCSS and Flowbite for styling
+### The application has been created using Next.js, utilising the Spotify API for functionality, and TailwindCSS and Flowbite for styling

 ### Research Methods

-Research was conducted regarding which features missing from the Spotify application end-users would like to have available in a web application.
+Research was conducted regarding which features, missing from the Spotify application, end-users would like to have available in a web application.
 The research covered a wide range of demographics and primarily focused on Spotify users.

 ### Research Results

 The three most requested features were:

 1. A playlist manager tool, which allows the user to filter a given playlist by x number of genres and create a subplaylist out of the filtered songs.
-2. A statistic viewer tool, which allows the user to view their most listened to songs/ artists/ genres over a given period of time.
+2. A statistic viewer tool, which allows the user to view their most listened-to songs/ artists/ genres over a given period of time.
-3. A new music finder tool, which creates a recommendations playlist based on the user's listening habits Analysing the research further, it was found that in general: younger users prioritised a new music finder tool, older users priotitised a playlist manager tool, and that the most frequent users also prioritised a playlist manager tool.
+3. A new music finder tool, which creates a recommendations playlist based on the user's listening habits Analysing the research further, it was found that in general: younger users prioritised a new music finder tool, older users prioritised a playlist manager tool, and the most frequent users also prioritised a playlist manager tool.

 ### Project Planning